daniimara/test-full-stack/frontend/app/README.md

 #### graphql:gen

 It should generate types based on the graphql schema.
-Needs to be run anytime the grahpql schema is updated at the backend.
+Needs to be run anytime the graphql schema is updated at the backend.

+Libraries:

+"@graphql-codegen/cli"
+"@graphql-codegen/fragment-matcher"
+"@graphql-codegen/typescript"

 ```js
 npm run graphql:gen